Sanyam Mehta

 Computer Vision & ML Engineer @ Gather AI (2021-2024)

-• âś…Develop a neural network for 3D occupancy inference, helping classify over 1.2 million pallet locations with high accuracy.
+• âś…Built 3D Perception: Developed a neural network for 3D occupancy inference, classifying pallet locations with 97%+ accuracy.

-• âś…Analyze and compare monocular SLAM systems to improve drone navigation in complex, dynamic warehouses.
+• âś…Experimented: Benchmarked monocular SLAM systems to improve navigation in feature-poor warehouse environments.

 Graduate Student Instructor @ University of Michigan (2024-Present)